wp-plugins/stout-google-calendar/readme.txt

 == Upgrade Notice ==

+= 1.0.4 - 2010-11-15 =
+Upgrade to fix issue with widget and custom named WordPress Database Table prefix

 = 1.0.3 - 2010-11-15 =
 Upgrade required to ensure calendars load. `gcalendar-wrapper.php` script updated as result of change by Google.
 Requires PHP OpenSSL.